 Pink Floyd: The Wall (1982)

 Through 95 minutes of musical montage, live action and animation, this brilliant rock opera – the brainchild of Floyd member Roger Waters – tells the tragic story of rock star Floyd ‘Pink’ Pinkerton (Bob Geldof) and his psychological downfall.
-Yes it’s dark and downright depressing, but, Floyd fan or not, there's no denying it’s an audio treat.
+Yes it’s dark and downright depressing but, Floyd fan or not, there's no denying it’s an audio treat.

 Among the first animated films with a Dolby Stereo soundtrack, it was presented on DVD in 1999 with a 5.1 Dolby Digital surround sound mix.
-The film didn’t win Best Sound at the 1983 BAFTA Film Awards for having just one or two good-sounding scenes, but the one backed by Another Brick in the Wall (Part II) from the band’s eponymous album – BAFTA winner of Best Original Song, too – is a sure safe highlight, and a great test for explosive dynamics and midrange solidity, not to mention your subwoofer’s tunefulness.
+The film didn’t win Best Sound at the 1983 BAFTA Film Awards for having just one or two good-sounding scenes, but the one backed by Another Brick in the Wall (Part II) – BAFTA winner of Best Original Song, too – is a sure highlight, and a great test for explosive dynamics and midrange solidity, not to mention your subwoofer’s tunefulness.
 You just might want to turn it down when the school kids rampage around their classroom!

 Pacific Rim (2013)